 - After two hours have passed – and for the purposes of this calculation, reservations made before park opening behave as if they were made right at park opening.
 So if you make a reservation at 7 a.m. and the park opens at 9, you’ll need to wait until 11 a.m.

-For planning purposes it’s nice to understand how the rules work, but the good news is that you don’t have to remember what the time will be since you can see it in the app.
+For planning purposes it’s nice to understand how the rules work, but the good news is that you don’t usually have to remember what the time will be since you can see it in the app.
+For a practical example that covers some funky situations in depth, see When Can I Book My Next Genie+ Lightning Lane?

 How to make an Individual Lightning Lane (ILL) reservation